-The next show will be coming to you from Germany with Laurent Borgmann on December 5th so until then, stay tuned!
+The next show will be coming to you from Germany with Laurent Borgmann on the 5th of April.

 The host of this show is: Anne Fox